SnowflurrySDK/Snowflurry.jl/docs/src/index.md

 **Note:** Unlike C++ or Python, indexing in Julia starts from "1" and not "0"!

-Finally, you can simulate this circuit and obtain the final quantum state of this two-qubit register:
+You can also simulate this circuit and obtain the final quantum state of this two-qubit register:

 ```julia
 ψ = simulate(c)